-DOCUMENTATION NEEDED TO DETERMINE TFI:
+DOCUMENTATION NEEDED TO DETERMINE TOTAL FAMILY INCOME (TFI):

 - a.
-Military Sponsor's current Leave and Earnings Statement (LES). - b.
+Military Sponsor's current Leave and Earnings Statement (LES). [\An additional LES may be submitted at a later date when military duty pay changes that you feel may result in changing your TFI income category to a lower range/fees.] - b.
 Civilian Sponsor's current LES. - c.
 Spouse/Partner's LES, W-2 forms, and/or other income documentation.
 (Or proof of current school enrollment in lieu of income documentation as applicable.) - d.
-Schedule C (IRS return) from previous year to demonstrate wages from self employments. - e.
-Letter from employer if Spouse/Partner is recently employed and has not worked one full month.
-The letter must include rate of pay and anticipated average number of employment hours in order to calculate an annual pay estimate.
-Pay stub must be submitted following the first month of employment.
+Schedule C (IRS return) from previous year to demonstrate wages from self-employments. - e.
+Letter from employer when Spouse/Partner is recently employed (or has a future employment start date) and has not worked one full month.
+The letter must include rate of pay and anticipated average number of employment hours per week or month in order to calculate an estimate of annual income.